Culture of Oregon: Filmmakers

 Seven and Zodiac director David Fincher graduated from Ashland High School.
 Director Brad Bird graduated from Corvallis High School.
 Simpsons creator and cartoonist Matt Groening graduated from Lincoln High School.
 Director Todd Haynes lives in Oregon.

 Director Gus Van Sant has achieved commercial and critical acclaim for his films, including My Own Private Idaho, Drugstore Cowboy, Good Will Hunting (which earned Van Sant a best director Oscar nomination) and Elephant (which won the Palme d'Or and a best director award at the Cannes Film Festival).

 Will Vinton Studios, a famous producer of animated films (especially clay animation); noted for the feature film Return to Oz, the California Raisins television commercials of the 1980s, Eddie Murphy's television show The PJs.

 Films

 Oregon has provided the setting for hundreds of films, including The Goonies, Stand By Me, One Flew Over the Cuckoo's Nest, and Mr. Holland's Opus.
 In addition, Oregon is a popular filming location, owing in part to the state's geographic diversity and natural beauty.
 Timberline Lodge on Mount Hood was used for exterior shots of the fictional Overlook Hotel in The Shining.
 Animal House was filmed on the University of Oregon campus in Eugene, and in the nearby town of Cottage Grove.
 Twilight, while set in Forks, Washington, was filmed in Portland and St. Helens.

 The Oregon Film Museum in Astoria showcases several films made in Oregon.
 It occupies the old Clatsop County Jail, which was used in the opening scene of The Goonies.

+Cuisine

+Oregon produces many fruits and berries, including pears, blueberries, huckleberries, and blackberries.
+Marionberries, a cultivar of blackberries, were developed by the USDA ARS breeding program in cooperation with Oregon State University, and account for over half of all blackberries produced in Oregon.
+Oregon is also the nation's leading producer of hazelnuts.

+Seafood, such as Dungeness crab, is also common.

+Tater tots were developed by the frozen food company Ore-Ida in Ontario, Oregon.

+Voodoo Doughnut is a doughnut company based in Portland, known for its unusual ingredients such as breakfast cereal, bacon, and peanut butter.
+Portland is also home to the ice cream company Salt & Straw, known for its exotic flavors such as Bone Marrow with Bourbon Smoked Cherries and Arbequina Olive Oil.
+Tillamook, Oregon is home to the Tillamook County Creamery Association, the 48th largest dairy manufacturer in North America.
+The company's Medium Cheddar Cheese won the gold medal in the 2010 World Cheese Championship Cheese Contest.